-Photos of a first dance in which only the couple appears.
-Those can also be very impactful.
+Photos of a first dance in which only the Quaker City newlyweds appear can also be very impactful.
 But they are visually striking in a very different way.
 Because the focus is solely on the two people dancing, the photograph highlights other elements of the scene.
-It is true that most of the important people in their lives are watching on as they dance, many brides and grooms are not aware of who else is there at that moment.
+It is true that most of the important people in their lives are watching as the newlyweds dance.
+However, many Philadelphia-based brides and grooms are not aware of who else is there at that moment.
 Many newlyweds are lost in their own world as they share their first dance together.
-With the memories of exchanging their vows still fresh in their minds, they are all that matters to each other as they sway back and forth.
-The pictures of them alone on the dance tend to emphasize this.
+With the memories of exchanging vows still fresh in their minds, they are all that matters to each other.
+The pictures of them alone on the dance floor tend to emphasize this.
 They tend to show how the couple feels like they are the only two people in the world at that moment.

-This photo is an example of how well the latter approach can work.
+This photo is an example of how well that second approach can work.
 We chose to isolate this Philly bride and groom in the frame because they were lost in one another’s arms during the dance.
 At the moment when they kissed, it did not matter that there were hundreds of guests watching them.
 There was only her and him, and we wanted the photo to reflect that.